hestiaAI/hestialabs-experiences/config/README.md

     * - A type (Either 'radio' or 'checkbox' or 'input')
     *   - For type 'radio': an array of options and a pre-selected answer (use the empty string for no pre-selection)
     *   - For type 'checkbox': an array of options and an array of pre-selected answers (use the empty array for no pre-selection)
     *   - For type 'input': the name (label) of the input field
+    * - Whether or not an answer is required (works for all types).
     * @type Array
     */
   "consent": [